HAMZA-NASIR-PU/Core-Java-Project/README.md

 | `List<Number> l1 = new ArrayList<>();` | ✅ Yes | Proper type matching (`List<Number>` for `ArrayList<Number>`) |
 | `List<? super Integer> l1 = new ArrayList<Number>();` | ✅ Yes | Allows adding `Integer`, but **not `Double`** |

+Invariance means that even if one type is a subtype of another, generic types of those types do not inherently maintain the same relationship.

 ## What is `String` and `StringBuilder` in Java ?